madhiemw/NLP-xgboost/readme.md

 Before run the flask you need to install all the package inside the requirements.txt

-To run the endpoint, you need to run the app py and the payload/request body and the responses can be seen in below api documentation link: https://documenter.getpostman.com/view/24698470/2sA35BbPxv
+To run the endpoint, you need to run the app py.

+the payload/request body and the responses can be seen in below api documentation link: https://documenter.getpostman.com/view/24698470/2sA35BbPxv

 the input need to be file ".csv", and the text that want to be tested need to be put in the 'review' column.